Professional Development and Career Planning

 • Cost of conference registration (+ membership if required) with documentation

-• Total amount requested, up to $1000 for a domestic conference or $1500 for an international conference.
+• A budget document including total amount requested, up to $1000 for a domestic conference or $1500 for an international conference

 Students who do not request the full amount for any given conference will be able to use the remainder for an additional conference in the same academic year (Sep.
 1 – Aug.
 31).